Gagniuc/PC-World/README.md

 </div>

+During execution, the current port is continuously displayed in the status area, while detected services are appended to the result window together with timestamps.
+The scan could cover almost the complete TCP port space, but it could also be stopped manually before reaching the selected upper limit.
+This made the same tool useful both for short targeted checks and for much longer full range scans.
 The screenshot shows a scan of `192.168.1.5` beginning at port `1` and progressing through the TCP range.
 Ports `135`, `139` and `445` are detected as open.
 The program also associates several known port numbers with recognizable service names, including **DCE endpoint resolution**, **NETBIOS Session Service** and **Microsoft DS**.
 The status line continuously reports the port currently being tested.
 The preserved execution also shows that a running scan could be interrupted before reaching the requested upper limit.

 <hr>